Connect with others who understand.

 Lupus symptoms can also include headaches, depression, chest pain, heart disease, shortness of breath, seizures, swollen glands, blood cell abnormalities, anemia, sensitivity to sun exposure, and more.

-If you notice any changes to your health, you may want to write down a description of what you are feeling, including when and how often it occurs.
-Detailed notes can help your health care provider determine an accurate diagnosis or refer you to a rheumatologist for further testing.
+If you notice any changes to your health, you may want to write down a description of what you’re feeling, including when and how often it occurs.
+Detailed notes can help your healthcare provider determine an accurate diagnosis or refer you to a rheumatologist for further testing.

 3. No Single Test Can Diagnose SLE

 The first step in accurately diagnosing SLE involves a physical exam.
 Your doctor should ask about your medical history, family history, and any recent changes to your health.
-Depending on the signs and symptoms you are experiencing, your primary care doctor may refer you to someone who specializes in rheumatology or dermatology.
+Depending on your signs and symptoms, your primary care doctor may refer you to someone who specializes in rheumatology or dermatology.

 No single blood test or imaging test can provide a definitive SLE diagnosis.
-If your doctor suspects SLE based on the physical exam, they’ll likely order tests to help confirm SLE or rule out other diseases.
+However, if your doctor suspects SLE based on the physical exam, they'll likely order tests to help confirm SLE or rule out other diseases.
 Your doctor may order:

 • A urine analysis

-• A biopsy of your kidneys or skin
+• A biopsy of your skin or kidneys (if your kidneys are affected)

 4. Treating SLE Requires a Personalized Approach